 Various Days — Ecological Reserve Tours at Elkhorn Slough, 1700 Elkhorn Road, Watsonville (95076).
 Volunteers lead walks every Saturday and Sunday at 10 a.m. and 1 p.m.
 Binoculars and bird books are available for the public to borrow at no cost.
 The visitor center and main overlook are fully accessible.
-The day use permit fee is $4.12 per person, ages 16 and older (permits may be purchased onsite).
 Groups of five or more should please notify staff that they are coming and groups of 10 or more can request a separate tour.
 For more information, please visit www.wildlife.ca.gov/lands/places-to-visit/elkhorn-slough-er.

-17 — California Fish and Game Commission Meeting, time to be determined, City of Santa Monica Civic Auditorium, East Wing, 1855 Main Street, Santa Monica (90403).
-For more information, please visit www.fgc.ca.gov.
+17 — California Fish and Game Commission Tribal Committee, time and location to be determined, Los Angeles area.
+For more information, please visit www.fgc.ca.gov/meetings/2020/index.aspx.

 17 — Duck Season, White Geese and White-fronted Goose Season Closes in the Northeastern California Zone.
 For more information, please visit www.wildlife.ca.gov/hunting/waterfowl.